Ledger-Donjon/rainbow/README.md

 You will need Python 3.7 at least.

-- `python3 setup.py install`
+- `pip install .`

 If Unicorn or Capstone fails to install somehow:
 - Unicorn: http://www.unicorn-engine.org/download/
 - Capstone: https://www.capstone-engine.org/

-For the side-channel examples, you need to grab the latest [Lascar](https://github.com/Ledger-Donjon/lascar)
+For the side-channel examples, you need to the latest [Lascar](https://github.com/Ledger-Donjon/lascar), the following command installs the necessary packages.

+- `pip install .[examples]`

-If you wish to use another version of Python, you can drop an issue and will look into it.
+If you wish to use another version of Python, you can drop an issue and we will look into it.

 ## Running the examples

-Some examples will use Lascar's side-channel attacks and try to display traces using a custom plotter built on top of [Vispy](https://github.com/vispy/vispy).
+Some examples will use Lascar's side-channel attacks and try to display traces using a custom plotter ([visplot](https://github.com/Ledger-Donjon/visplot)) built on top of [Vispy](https://github.com/vispy/vispy).
 If you want to run those, you will need Vispy and `pyqt5` for the instruction trace + execution trace viewer.

 In the `./examples/` folder, you will find:
 - [x64_pimpmyxor.py](https://github.com/Ledger-Donjon/rainbow/blob/master/examples/pimp_my_xor/x64_pimpmyxor.py): basic emulation of [this challenge](https://github.com/GreHack/CTF-challs/tree/master/2018/Reverse/100%20-%20pimp_my_xor)